-The swimming pool will be open for use on Monday, June 8, 2020.
+The swimming pool is scheduled to open for use on May 1, 2021.
 All residents that wish to use the pool must have a current pool card and must sign this waiver in order for the card to be activated.
 Association dues must be paid in full to access the pool.

 Please remember the following when using the common areas: